StableCrimson/ferricom/README.md

 ## CPU Status

-116/256 opcodes implemented
+120/256 opcodes implemented

-- [ ] Stack implemented
+- [x] Stack implemented
 - [x] Detecting if a page is crossed
 - [x] Branching instructions
 - [ ] Extra cycle on crossed page for certain instructions